hoangduytran/blender-manual/manual/sculpt_paint/sculpting/toolbar.rst

 These brushes generally flatten or heighten the contrast of the surface.

 :doc:`/sculpt_paint/sculpting/tools/smooth`
-   Eliminates irregularities in the mesh by averaging the positions of the vertices.
+   Smooths out irregularities in the surface and shrinks volumes by averaging the vertices positions.
+   An essential brush that is frequently used.

 :doc:`/sculpt_paint/sculpting/tools/flatten`
-   Smooths vertices to a flat plane by finding an average height and moves vertices towards that height.
+   Pushes vertices to an average height to create a flat plateau.

 :doc:`/sculpt_paint/sculpting/tools/fill`
-   Brings vertices below the brush plane upwards.
+   Pushes surfaces outwards.
+Useful for filling in holes and crevices.

 :doc:`/sculpt_paint/sculpting/tools/scrape`
-   Brings vertices above the plane downwards.
+   Pushes surfaces inwards.
+This is the most common brush for flattening meshes.

 :doc:`/sculpt_paint/sculpting/tools/multiplane_scrape`
    Scrapes the mesh with two angled planes at the same time, producing a sharp edge between them.